 Tracking and celebrating your progress towards your study goals is a great way to feed yet more motivation.

-Exam Study Expert’s founder William is 30 years old and still has a gold star chart on the wall to track the weekly actions and long-term milestones for growing the company.
+Exam Study Expert’s founder William is over 30 years old and still has a gold star chart on the wall to track the weekly actions and long-term milestones for growing the company.
 He often says it makes him feel great about working towards his goals for the business.

 This stuff is simple but it really works.